-In some cases, the Ohio homeowner insurance liability coverage will extend to a watercraft.
+In some cases, Ohio homeowners liability insurance will extend to a watercraft.
 However, the engine size, type of motor and length will usually dictate whether there is automatic coverage.
-Common limitations include 25 hp or less and less than 25 feet in length.
+Common limitations include 25 hp or less, less than 25 feet in length and outboard motors only.
 Never assume- talk to your insurance agent to see if you have any liability coverage for your boat.
-If it's not available, then boat/watercraft insurance would be the solution.
+If it’s not available, then boat/watercraft insurance would be the solution.

 1. libel, slander or defamation of character;

 2. false arrest, wrongful detention or imprisonment, malicious prosecution;

 3. discrimination based on race, religion, or any other protected class;

 4. wrongful entry or eviction, invasion of privacy;